-Before Care is from 8am to 9am, just before the children’s 9am morning meeting and circle time.
-Before Care can be arranged in 30-minute increments with drop off at 8am or 8:30am.
+Before Care is from 8am to 8:30am, just before the children’s 9am morning meeting and circle time.

 As the leading academic preschool in Lower Manhattan, Battery Park Montessori serves international parents who must balance the demanding schedules of their professions with a deep commitment to nurturing their children and providing the best possible education during the critical early years.